exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter3.md

 </ol>
 ```

-> For more information on Module Upgrade, please refer to [Module Function Hooks \ getOrganizationViewTabs
+> For more information on view tab injection, please refer to [Module Function Hooks \ getOrganizationViewTabs
 ](Module-Function-Hooks#getorganizationviewtabs)

 ## Next Chapter